 The U.S. Will Registry was founded in 1997 to fill an important gap to provide families and other Will beneficiaries with a means to find lost Wills and estate planning documents of those who have passed away.

-When attorneys were questioned regarding how often they were asked for help in locating a loved one's will, they stated, "all the time".
-Many State Bar Associations claim they receive calls daily from desperate family's looking for help in locating the original or a copy of will of a deceased family member.
+When attorneys were questioned regarding how often they were asked for help in locating a deceased loved one's will, they stated, "all the time".
+Many State Bar Associations claim they receive calls daily from desperate families looking for help in locating the original or a copy of will of a deceased family member.
 Prior to The U.S. Will Registry, the public and attorneys were helpless to find a missing will, or have the means to register a Will.
-The public uses The U.S. Will Registry to register Wills, as well as search a missing Will prior to distributing an estate every day.
+The public uses The U.S. Will Registry to register Wills, as well as search for a missing Will.

-Director of The U.S. Will Registry, Jerome Miller, has had the personal experience of not being able to locate his fathers will.
-It was only after 1 year that his fathers Will was first found.
+One of the Directors of The U.S. Will Registry, Jerome Miller, has had the personal experience of not being able to locate his father's will.
+It was only after 1 year that his father's Will was first found.
 It was too late.
 It was after the probate period and after all assets were distributed.
 It was not the way it was intended, according to the Will.
 So it is with the personal passion that Jerome Miller is committed to reaching out to all organizations: Attorneys, Bar Associations, Alzheimer Association, Caretaker Associations, Funeral Homes and the public to be educated and include The U.S. Will Registry in all estate planning programs.

 The U.S. Will Registry Will Search is proven to reduce the risk of distributing an estate during probate on an assumed intestacy basis or when a Will or later Will may exist.
 There are many reasons why a Will may have been forgotten about, maliciously destroyed, or where an unknown more recent copy exists.
 The U.S. Will Registry provides a search process that searches for registered Wills dated back as far as 1967.

-The U.S. Will Registry receives over 2500 missing will searches a month.
+The U.S. Will Registry receives over 5200 missing will searches a month.
 It is imperative that anyone who has a Will, Register it.
-Registration is FREE, yet priceless!